The Best Santiago Wine Tours—Concha y Toro Winery and Santa Rita

 Spanish conquistadors introduced wine and grape vines to Chile when they colonized the area in the 16th century.
 French varietals like Merlot, Cabernet Sauvignon, and Carmenère were introduced to the region in the mid-19th century.

-Until the 1980s, the wines mostly stayed in Chile but that changed with the introduction of more modern tools.
+Until the 1980s, the wines mostly stayed in Chile, but that changed with the introduction of more modern tools.
 Stainless steel fermentation tanks and oak barrels for aging revolutionized the Chilean winemaking industry.
-Wine production increased exponentially and the exportation of Chile’s wine grew quickly.
-The number of vineyards grew from 12 in 1995 to over 70 just ten years later.

 Chilean Wine Industry Today

-Today, Chile is the fifth largest exporter of wines in the world and the seventh-largest producer.
+Today, Chile is the fifth-largest exporter of wines in the world and the seventh-largest producer.
 Its climate is fantastic for growing grapes, similar to that of France and California.
-The varieties introduced by the French in the mid-19th century are the most popular today and almost 75% of all wine produced in Chile is red.
+The varieties introduced by the French in the mid-19th century are the most popular today, and almost 75% of all wine produced in Chile is red.

 There are 16 wine-making regions stretching through much of the length of the country.
-This narrow strip of land produces a wide range of different wines from bold reds, crisp and refreshing whites, sparkling wines, and everything in between.
+This narrow strip of land produces a wide range of different wines, from bold reds, crisp and refreshing whites, sparkling wines, and everything in between.

 Over 1.3 billion liters of wine are produced annually in Chile.
 Of that, nearly 75% are exported.
 The Chilean people usually only drink around 13 liters on average per year and prefer other local drinks like pisco to wine.
 Beer is also very popular, brought to the region in the 1800s by German and Croatian immigrants.

 Chile is known for its world-class red wines, especially Cabernet Sauvignon.
 It’s the top wine produced in Chile by far.
-Concha y Toro cabernet sauvignon is distributed around the globe and has earned a name for this thriving wine region, as does Concha y Toro merlot.
+Concha y Toro cabernet sauvignon is distributed around the globe and has earned a name for this thriving wine region, as does Concha y Toro Merlot.

 Maipo Valley Wineries

 The region closest to the capital city of Santiago is the Maipo region or Valle de Maipo.
 Sometimes called the “Bourdeaux of Chile,” it’s one of the top regions in the country and a great day trip when visiting Santiago.
-The area is known for its Cabernet Sauvignon, which enjoys the area’s dry and sunny climate.
-Carménère and Merlot are also grown here as well.

 Maipo Valley is a popular day trip from Santiago to explore some of the country’s best wines.
-Three of the top five producers Concha y Toro Winery, Undurraga, Santa Rita.
+Three of the top five producers are Concha y Toro Winery, Undurraga, and Santa Rita.
 They are both important vineyards worth visiting.

-There are a lot of tours that go to Maipo Valley and I recommend going this route.
-You can rent a car and drive but who wants to drive when you’re enjoying wine?
 With a tour, you don’t have to worry about driving and can safely enjoy your experience tasting the wines.
 I took a tour to see Concha y Toro and Santa Rita.

 If you would prefer to drive, you can rent a car from here.